Before creating an invoice, you will find it helpful to read about Managing Billable Items and Adjusting a Party's Billing Account.

 Apply an Adjustment to an Invoice

 To apply an adjustment, select the Apply Adjustment button and a form will be displayed in a pop-up window.
-Adjustments can be used to adjust the amount owed on an invoice, or even cancel out an invoice altogether.
-The adjustment amount cannot exceed the invoice’s current balance.
+Adjustments can be used to reduce the amount owed on an invoice, or even cancel out an invoice altogether.
 Once you click the Apply button, the adjustment will be applied to the invoice.
 If you select Apply & Send, an updated invoice will be sent to the Party.

 Apply a Payment to an Invoice